10 Things to Do in Lassen Volcanic National Park (+ Tips!)

 The trail can be rather challenging due to the sand-like cinders, but the views at the end are well worth it!

 From the top, you will be gifted with views of the Painted Dunes as well as the lava beds from the lava flow.
-This trail is a part of the Nobles Emigrant Trail that is a California National Historic Trail.
+This trail is a part of the Nobles Emigrant Trail, which is a California National Historic Trail.

 You won’t find many amenities in the area but you can get fresh drinking water from the campground at Butte Lake.